 City Photo: RM 620 Road Safety Project

-The Old Round Rock Stagecoach Inn was relocated from 901 Round Rock Avenue, to 750 Chisholm Trail Road in April 2018 to avoid being demolished by the RM 620 Road Safety Project.
+The Old Round Rock Stagecoach Inn was relocated from 901 Round Rock Avenue to 750 Chisholm Trail Road in April 2018 to avoid being demolished by the RM 620 Road Safety Project.
 The Inn is awaiting interior restoration before the Inn can be placed back into public use.
 The photo above captures the former site of the RR Stagecoach Inn, which was originally located at the SW corner of RM 620 & Chisholm Trail Road.
 The new overpass will be located directly over the original site of the Inn

-If you travel down Chisholm Trail Road just north of the RM Road Project, you can see work on the Heritage Trail West Project has shut down around the Chisholm Trail Crossing Park and the Old Stagecoach Inn areas?
+If you travel down Chisholm Trail Road just north of the RM Road Project, you can see work on the Heritage Trail West Project has shut down around the Chisholm Trail Crossing Park and the Old Stagecoach Inn areas.

 During the holidays, the City’s Parks Department informed Round Rock Preservation (RRP) the contractor for the Heritage Trail West/Bathing Beach Project has filed for bankruptcy.
 The City has begun legal proceedings with the contractor.
 This is the first time a bankruptcy has occurred with a Parks Project and Parks has no idea how long that process will take before they can start the process to obtain a new contractor to complete the work on the Heritage Trail West Project/ Bathing Beach Project.